gaqzi/reflections/content/python/operators_itemgetter.md

 ```

 In the above snippet, `itemgetter` can't find the key `fiz` in the dict `d` and it
 complains when we try to fetch the value against it.
-In a sequence, it looks like this:
+In a sequence, the error looks
+like this:

 ```python